-The NJCTS Tim Howard Leadership Academy is a four-day program that takes place in state-of-the-art dormitories on Busch Campus at Rutgers, the State University of New Jersey in Piscataway.
-Participants will work, play, eat and sleep at Rutgers and enjoy a wide range of activities, such as:
+The NJCTS Tim Howard Leadership Academy is a four-day program that takes place in dormitories on Busch Campus at Rutgers, the State University of New Jersey in Piscataway.
+Participants work, play, eat and sleep at Rutgers and enjoy a wide range of activities, including:

 - Interacting with doctors, psychologists, and other experts in the field to learn more about Tourette Syndrome!